UK Stocks-Factors to watch on March 17

 * Indexes: Dow -0.16 pct, S&P +0.06 pct, Nasdaq +0.12 pct (Updates to afternoon trading)

-LONDON, March 17 Britain's FTSE 100 futures contract was flat, with the cash market seen opening down by 8-14 points, or as much as 0.2 percent lower on Tuesday, according to financial bookmakers.
+LONDON, March 17 Britain's FTSE 100 index is seen opening down by 8-14 points, or as much as 0.2 percent lower on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed 0.9 percent higher at 6,804.08 points on Monday after dropping 2.5 percent last week in what was its biggest weekly decline since December.